LaurieQiu/LaurieQiu.github.io/_posts/2021-05-25-what to do if you have a mental health crisis?.md

 [This article](https://80000hours.org/podcast/episodes/depression-anxiety-imposter-syndrome/) is a bit long.
 I've spent a lot of time reading the article and some of the ideas resonate well.

-I list here some key points that may help me or some others to get through a difficult situation that may occur later in life.
+I list here some key points that may help me or some others to get through a difficult situation that may come up in life.

 > ### Seeking out treatment
 >